Graduate

 Continuous Enrollment

-All graduate students enrolled in semester-based programs must register for at least one (1) course and pay associated tuition and fees each semester, not including summer, until the degree is awarded.
-Certificate, masters, and pre-candidacy doctoral students who will be away from the University for one (1) or two (2) semesters may request a waiver of this continuous enrollment requirement and its associated tuition and fees for the relevant term(s).
+All graduate students enrolled in semester-based programs must register for at least one course and pay associated tuition and fees each semester, not including summer, until the degree is awarded.
+Certificate, masters, and pre-candidacy doctoral students who will be away from the University for one or two semesters may request a waiver of this continuous enrollment requirement and its associated tuition and fees for the relevant semester(s) by completing and submitting a leave of absence form.
 A leave of absence is granted at the discretion of the Academic Dean (see Leave of Absence policy).
 A graduate student should refer to program handbooks for any additional program-specific requirements.

 Concurrent Study for Two Different Degrees

-A student pursuing a graduate degree program at Prairie View A&M University may not simultaneously enroll and complete course work for the purpose of meeting requirements for any other degree offered by this institution.
-Each degree must be completed in its entirety before work may be taken for the purpose of meeting requirements for a new degree.
-Any questions regarding this policy should be directed to the Dean of Graduate Studies.
+A student pursuing a graduate degree program at Prairie View A&M University may not simultaneously enroll and complete coursework to meet the requirements for any other degree offered by this institution.
+Each degree must be completed in its entirety before work may be taken to meet the requirements for a new degree.
+Any questions regarding this policy should be directed to the Dean of the Graduate School.

 Academic Expectations

-Comprehensive or qualifying/preliminary examinations are designed to test a student’s knowledge, his/her ability to integrate and synthesize the wealth of information in the field, and his/her preparation for engaging in the kind of independent scholarship required to complete a master’s thesis or doctoral dissertation.
+Comprehensive or qualifying/preliminary examinations are designed to test students' knowledge, their ability to integrate and synthesize the wealth of information in their field, and their preparation for engaging in the kind of independent scholarship required to complete a master’s thesis or doctoral dissertation.

 Master’s Programs.
 Not all master’s programs require a comprehensive or qualifying/preliminary examination.
 A student should consult with his or her graduate program coordinator regarding department-specific procedures for comprehensive or qualifying/preliminary examinations or other work required toward the completion of the degree.